4 Lab 5 - Sexual Selection

 #define your mean for both the control and experimental variables

-control <- mean(f3_cont, na.rm=TRUE)
+<- mean(f3_cont, na.rm=TRUE)

-experimental <- mean(f3_exp, na.rm=TRUE)
+control <- mean(f3_exp, na.rm=TRUE)

 #now create a value for your means

-mean <- c(experimental, control)
+<- c(experimental, control)

 #then create a dataframe that has your mean values for both control and experimental

-df <- data.frame(group = c("Experimental", "Control"), mean)
+<- data.frame(group = c("Experimental", "Control"), mean) df

 Now that you have your data frame set up, let’s plot the mean and standard deviation (sd) for the treatment groups Like before, we will use ggplot() and specify we want to use the ‘df’ dataframe